-- 1) Best practice guidance for green, social and sustainability bonds - II) Sustainability-linked bonds - III) Background on PIMCO Sustainable bond and climate engagement frameworks - I) Best practice guidance for green, social and sustainability bonds - International Capital Market Association (ICMA) Principles and Guidelines: Bond framework should be clearly aligned with ICMA Green and Social Bond Principles and Sustainability Bond Guidelines with specific details where feasible (e.g., setting out eligibility thresholds, examples of investments linked to positive sustainability outcomes).

-- Sustainability disclosure and connection with the issuer long-term strategy: Bond framework should be aligned with sustainability objectives that are connected to the firm-wide business strategy and a robust disclosure, e.g.: - a.
+- I) Best practice guidance for green, social and sustainability bonds - II) Sustainability-linked bonds - III) Background on PIMCO Sustainable bond and climate engagement frameworks - I) Best practice guidance for green, social and sustainability bonds - 1.
+International Capital Market Association (ICMA) Principles and Guidelines: Bond framework should be clearly aligned with ICMA Green and Social Bond Principles and Sustainability Bond Guidelines (e.g., setting out eligibility thresholds and planned impact reporting) with specific details where feasible (e.g., examples of investments linked to positive sustainability outcomes). - 2.
+Sustainable Development Goals (SDGs): Use of proceeds should be clearly aligned with the Sustainable Development Goals (SDGs), with impact reporting referencing specific targets or indicators.
+ICMA has provided a high level mapping to the SDGs and the United Nations Development Programme (UNDP) has developed SDG Impact Standards for Bond Issuers. - 3.
+Sustainability disclosure and connection with the issuer long-term strategy: Bond framework should be aligned with sustainability objectives that are connected to the firm-wide business strategy and a robust disclosure, e.g.: - a.
 Governance and disclosure aligned with standards and frameworks such as Task Force on Climate-related Financial Disclosures (TCFD), International Sustainability Standards Board (ISSB) or Greenhouse Gas (GHG) Protocol, including disclosure of Scope 1, Scope 2, and Scope 3 GHG emissions where material, and the related risks. - b.
 Ambitious greenhouse gas emission reduction target recognized by standards or scenarios such as those developed by the Science-Based Target initiative (SBTi). - c.
-Business and investment mix shift as per recognized standards or scenarios such as the International Energy Agency (IEA) and Intergovernmental Panel on Climate Change (IPCC)/Paris agreement-aligned pathways for Net Zero Transition Plans, including sector specific indicators, e.g., coal or internal combustion engine scale down and phase out for utilities and auto, respectively. - Use of proceeds (UOPs): The issuer should communicate the expected UOP by type of activity (e.g., renewable energy by type, building by green certification level) and type of spending (e.g., capital expenditures versus operating expenditures) ahead of the new issue. - a.
+Business and investment mix shift as per recognized standards or scenarios such as the International Energy Agency (IEA) and Intergovernmental Panel on Climate Change (IPCC)/Paris agreement-aligned pathways for Net Zero Transition Plans, including sector specific indicators, e.g., coal or internal combustion engine scale down and phase out for utilities and auto, respectively. - 4.
+Use of proceeds (UOPs): The issuer should communicate the expected UOP by type of activity (e.g., renewable energy by type, building by green certification level) and type of spending (e.g., capital expenditures versus operating expenditures) ahead of the new issue. - a.
 UOP should finance/refinance eligible capital or operating expenses, not philanthropic efforts. - b.
-Potential project pipeline: UOP on projects should disclose the total expected cost of the possible project pipeline. - Lookback period: If using a lookback period, issuer should indicate how much of the use of proceeds (UOP) will be allocated to projects already funded (approximate estimate can be acceptable). - a.
+Potential project pipeline: UOP on projects should disclose the total expected cost of the possible project pipeline. - 5.
+Lookback period: If using a lookback period, issuer should indicate how much of the use of proceeds (UOP) will be allocated to projects already funded (approximate estimate can be acceptable). - a.
 Preference is for UOP to fund new investments. - b.
-If UOP will be used to refinance or re-label prior spending, this should be disclosed.
+If UOP will be used to refinance or re-label prior spending, this should be disclosed. - c.

-c.
 Strongest framework would be those with an explicit cap on refinancing and with short lookback periods.

-Negative impacts and Exclusions:
+6. Negative impacts and Exclusions:

 - a.
-Exclusions should include relevant details (e.g., metrics and thresholds used where appropriate, value chain level, alignment with firm-wide policies). - Framework should outline safeguards to avoid (as much as possible) unintended negative externalities.
+Exclusions should include relevant details (e.g., metrics and thresholds used where appropriate, value chain level, alignment with firm-wide policies) - b.
+Framework should outline safeguards to avoid (as much as possible) unintended negative externalities.
 For projects where significant negative externalities are possible, the disclosure before the issuance of a strong social/environmental risk assessment from a reputable third party provider is recommended.
-ICMA lists potential - c. environmental and/or social risks associated with eligible project categories in the appendix of its Handbook Harmonised Framework for Impact Reporting.

-Time Period Of Allocation and Duration of activities:
+7. Time Period Of Allocation and Duration of activities: